 Hurt in an Oil Rig Accident?

-Our knowledge in this field, our proven record of success and our refusal to back down make us valuable allies for victims of oil drilling accidents.
-Call today: we offer a free consultation about your options for what to do next.
+Choose an attorney with proven experience in maritime law if you were injured on or near the water.
+Our knowledge in this field, our proven record of success and our refusal to back down make us valuable allies.
+Call our main Lafayette office today at (337) 984-8020 or contact us online.
+We offer a free consultation about your options for what to do next.